lawmana/EV333_AtmosphericScience/README.md

 ## 1. [Install Miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
 Anaconda is a distribution of the Python programming language that simplifies package management.
 It is very popular for data science.
 Miniconda is a small version of Anaconda that includes the conda package manager, Python, and a few packages.
 Conda will help you easily install Python packages.

 You will install miniconda and Python on your personal computer for this class.
 The installation instructions will be different depending on whether you have a Mac or Windows computer.
+The following steps 2-6 will be the same for both operating systems.

 ### macOS (M1 chip)
 1. Run the following four commands in a terminal: